nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 </tr>
 <tr>
 <td>FI</td>
-<td>For information - No Action is required by the recipient and they may process the payload as they see fit.</td>
+<td>For Information - No Action is required by the recipient and they may process the payload as they see fit.</td>
 </tr>

 <tr>